 We’re going to cover some of these basics in our materials, primarily intended to give new investors a grounding in what their service providers should be telling them.
 One significant pitfall for non-technical investors is over-spec’ed designs and IT cost creep…

 Oh… and I would recommend not trying to “buy” a site until you know how to build one.
-I’ve done it – it works – but it was my expertise in development / operations that saved the day.
+I’ve done it – it works – but it was my expertise in operational improvement that saved the day.

 In the interests of saving people time…..